Doxense/foundationdb-dotnet-client/README.md

 It currently targets version 1.0 FoundationDB (API level 100)

-The C#/.NET binding API is relatively stable but is subject to change.
-Modifications of the API will be accompanied by a change to the binding's assembly version.
+The core C#/.NET binding API (FoundationDB.Client namespace) is relatively stable but is subject to change.
+Modifications of any of the APIs will be accompanied by a change to the binding's assembly version.
 As a result, clients that are compiled against one version of the binding will not run when linked against another version of the binding.

 How to use
 ----------